Yugoslav Wars: Insurgency in Kosovo (1995–1998)

-In the 1990's, the Kosovo Liberation Army (KLA) was formed.
-They started carrying out attacks on Serb civilians.
-By the early 1990s, there were attacks on Serbian police forces, and secret-service officials in retaliation for the abuse and murder of Albanian civilians.
-A Serbian policeman was killed in 1995, allegedly by the KLA.
+This crackdown on ethnic Albanians led to heightened tensions, riots and violence known as the prewar period, and it was during this time that the Kosovo Liberation Army (KLA) was formed.
+Throughout the early 1990s, there were attacks on Serbian security forces and secret-service officials in retaliation for the abuse and murder of ethnic Albanian civilians, and Serbian civilians were also killed.
 The KLA sought to destabilize the region, hoping the United States and NATO would intervene.
-Serbian patrols were ambushed and policemen were killed.
-It was only in the next year that the organization of KLA took responsibility for attacks.
+By 1995, Serbian patrols were ambushed and policemen were killed, with one death allegedly carried out by the KLA.
+It was only in the next year that the organization took responsibility for these attacks.

-The KLA, originally composed of a few hundred Albanians, attacked several police stations and wounded many police officers in 1996–1997.
-In February 1996 the KLA undertook a series of attacks against police stations and Yugoslav government employees, saying that the Yugoslav authorities had killed Albanian civilians as part of an ethnic cleansing campaign.
+The KLA, originally composed of a few hundred Albanian militants, attacked several police stations and wounded many police officers in 1996–1997.
+In February 1996 the KLA undertook a series of attacks against police stations and Yugoslav government employees, claiming that the Yugoslav authorities had killed Albanian civilians as part of an ethnic cleansing campaign.
 On 22 April 1996, four attacks on Serbian security personnel were carried out almost simultaneously in several parts of Kosovo.

-In January 1997, Serbian security forces assassinated KLA commander Zahir Pajaziti and two other leaders in a highway attack between Pristina and Mitrovica, and arrested more than 100 Albanian militants.Jashari, as one of the originators and leaders of the KLA, was convicted of terrorism in absentia by a Yugoslav court on 11 July 1997.
-Human Rights Watch subsequently described the trial, in which fourteen other Kosovo Albanians were also convicted, as "[failing] to conform to international standards."
+In January 1997, Serbian security forces assassinated KLA commander Zahir Pajaziti and two other leaders in a highway attack between Pristina and Mitrovica, and arrested more than 100 Albanian militants.
+Adem Jashari, as one of the founders and leaders of the KLA, was convicted of terrorism in absentia by a Yugoslav court on 11 July 1997.
+Human Rights Watch subsequently described the trial, in which fourteen other Kosovo Albanians were also convicted, as "[failing] to conform to international standards".

-The NATO North Atlantic Council said that KLA was "the main initiator of the violence" and that it had "launched what appears to be a deliberate campaign of provocation".
-Pursuing Adem Jashari for the murder of a Serb policeman, the Serbian forces again attempted to assault the Jashari compound in Prekaz on the 22nd of January, 1998.
+The NATO North Atlantic Council claimed the KLA was "the main initiator of the violence" and that it had "launched what appears to be a deliberate campaign of provocation".
+Pursuing Jashari for the murder of a Serb policeman, the Serbian forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
 Between 1991 and 1997, mostly in 1996–97, 39 persons were killed by the KLA.
-Attacks between 1996 and February of 1998 led to the deaths of 10 policemen and 24 civilians.
+Attacks between 1996 and February 1998 led to the deaths of 10 policemen and 24 civilians.